andiblas/website-crawler/README.md

 #### Arguments
 - `URL` URL to crawl
-- `path_depth` The path depth from the starting URL that you want to crawl.
+- `PATH_DEPTH` The path depth from the starting URL that you want to crawl.
 Must be greater than 0.
-- `timeout` Request timeout used to get webpages in milliseconds.
+- `TIMEOUT` Request timeout used to get webpages in milliseconds.
 Must be greater than 0.
-- `retries` The number of retries the crawler will try to fetch a page in case of errors.
+- `RETRIES` The number of retries the crawler will try to fetch a page in case of errors.
 Must be 0 or greater than 0.

 ### Run tests
 ```shell